 - Ground conversations in a shared text.
 Perhaps you will decide to all read the same article/chapter for a meeting.
 Perhaps members will choose to read one or two pieces that appeal to them from each section.
 Either way, ask participants to share places in the reading (specific lines, not just general themes) that are resonating or raising questions for them.
 This can happen verbally or on a Padlet or Google Doc.
 Some groups might make sharing “golden lines” from the text part of their regular meeting structure, either as an opening or closing.
 However you do it, taking care to stay rooted in the common text can help keep the group focused and participating in one conversation, rather than spinning out into too many different directions.

 - Rotate roles.
 There are a lot of roles — both formal and informal — that can be rotated to invite meaningful participation of more than just a few members.
 Consider rotating facilitation of meetings, so that each convening is led by a different member.
 You might ask the group to try to ensure that a different person offers the kick-off comment for each discussion (of an article, chapter, or prompt).
 Other roles for rotation might include note-taker and stack-keeper.

 - Make space for feedback.
 Especially after the first few meetings, it is important to gather feedback from study group participants abouts what’s working — and if relevant, what’s not.
 It is probably best to invite these responses, in writing, at the end of a meeting through a Google Form or similar.
 Bring suggestions for changes to the meeting norms or structure back to the whole group at the next meeting.
 Just like in our classrooms, our study groups are always in process and up for revision.

 Meeting Prompts and Activities

-Again, the ideas below are not meant to be followed like a script!
-They are merely suggestions from which you might borrow or build upon.
+Again, the ideas below are not a script.
+They are merely suggestions from which you might borrow and build upon.